dragmarim/Game/README.md

 3. Decide what you would like to name your branch (i.e. "Add-Racing-Items" or "Redo-Main-Menu").
 It is common practice to replace whitespace with dashes in branch names, so try and remember to do that.

-4. Run the following command (FROM THE MASTER BRANCH): `git checkout -b YOUR-BRANCH-NAME-HERE`.
+4. Run the following command (FROM THE MASTER BRANCH): `git checkout -b BRANCH-NAME-HERE`.

 Now you will be in your own branch, which you can make changes from.
-If you leave this branch and want to return to it, run the `git checkout YOUR-BRANCH-NAME-HERE` command.
+If you leave this branch and want to return to it, run the `git checkout BRANCH-NAME-HERE` command.